tarecord/sign-in-with-google/README.md

 ## Warning

-If you leave the "Sign in with Google" button shown on the login form, make sure that you are comfortable with the new user role that is set.
+If you leave the "Log in with Google" button shown on the login form, make sure that you are comfortable with the new user role that is set.
 Since this plugin creates user accounts for those that do not already have an account on the site, use domain restriction or set a low level role to the users.

 ## Installation
 Sign in with Google uses OAuth 2.0 and requires that an application be created in Google's developer console.
 Unfortunately, there is no way around this, but I'll try to make this process as simple as possible.